Learning Generative Models for Lumped Rainfall-Runoff Modeling: Experimental Setup

-\citeA{Knoben2020} calibrated 36 lumped hydrological model classes for 559 catchments from the CAMELS data set.
-These model classes include Xinanjiang Model, TOPMODEL, HBV-96, VIC, and GR4J.
-They reported the runoff prediction accuracies of the calibrated model instances, as measured by the KGE (Kling-Gupta efficiency) criterion \cite{Gupta2009}.
-More details of the model performance data set can be found in \citeA{Knoben2020}.
-These values were used in this study as benchmarks for evaluating the usefulness of the generative models in runoff prediction tasks.
+\citeA{Knoben2020} calibrated 36 types of lumped hydrological models for 559 catchments from the CAMELS dataset.
+These models include the Xinanjiang Model, TOPMODEL, HBV-96, VIC, and GR4J.
+They reported the discharge prediction accuracies of the calibrated models, including the KGE scores \cite{Gupta2009}.
+The model performance data is available with their publication, providing a comprehensive benchmark for evaluating hydrological models.
+More details about the model performance dataset can be found in Knoben et al. (2020).
+In this study, these KGE scores are used as benchmarks to assess the effectiveness of the generative models in discharge prediction tasks.

-\section{Numerical experiments and results}
+\section{Numerical Experiments and Results}

-In the numerical experiments, we trained generative models (i.e., combinations of $g_\theta$ and $p\left(\mathbf{z}\right)$) using the Caravan data set.
-Then, the generative models were tested on the CAMELS and CAMELS-CH data sets in terms of their ability to produce high-quality model instances for new catchments.
-Finally, we evaluate the effect of $\mathbf{z}$ values on predicted hydrographs.